data2viz/data2viz/scale/README.md

-Scale is about the mapping of a dimension of a domain object (input) to a visual representation (output).
+Scale is about mapping a dimension of a domain object (input) to a visual representation (output).

 The most simple example you can think of is the mapping of a real dimension (for example the